ak-git/HelidonSE/README.md

-# Simple HelidonSE "Hello World" Application with Gradle and Docker support
+# Simple HelidonSE Application with Gradle and Docker support

 ## A simple service to greet you.
 Examples: